 The proceedings before the Arbitration Panel

-As an initial step, the applications are examined for the formal statutory requirements of public ownership on the cut off day, 17 January 2001, and also whether the property was owned by the applicant or his/her predecessors in 1938.
-If these elements are present, the application is subsequently designated “substantive”.
-If this is not the case, it is designated a “formal" application.
-In a further step for applications in which no specific property is stated, on the basis of the applicants’ submissions, the land register, historical address books and registration details and property notices from the National Socialist era are investigated in order to determine to which properties the application could apply.
-The applicants are informed of the outcome of this research in writing and given the opportunity to improve the application.
-Each “substantive” application is processed by one lawyer and one historian, who initially determine the necessary research method.
-The duration of the historical research varies from case to case, depending on to the research required at archives and official departments.
-This research serves to determine the eligibility to file an application, the ownership status in 1938, a persecution related seizure and a possible “prior measure” after 1945.
+As a first step, the applications were examined for the formal statutory requirements: public ownership on the cut-off date, 17 January 2001, and whether the property had been owned by the applicant or his/her predecessors in 1938.
+If these elements were present, the application was subsequently designated “substantive”.
+If this was not the case, it was designated a “formal application”.
+In a further step for applications in which no specific property was named, the land register, historical address books and registration details and property notices from the Nazi era were investigated on the basis of the applicants’ submissions, in order to determine which properties the application might apply to.
+The applicants were informed of the outcome of this research in writing and given the opportunity to improve their application.
+Each “substantive” application was processed by one lawyer and one historian, who initially determined the necessary research steps.
+The duration of the historical research varied from case to case, depending on the research required at archives and official departments.
+This research served to determine the eligibility of the applicant, the ownership status in 1938, the existence of a persecution related seizure and a possible “prior measure” after 1945.